pluginlab-ai/chatgpt-plugin-validator/README.md

 The signature of the `parseManifest` method was changed to better fit javascript coding standards.
 Now `parseManifest` returns the typed manifest if it is correct or throws a `ParseManifestError` that contains the parsing errors otherwise.

+## Getting root domain

+Same thing than for parsing the manifest.
+The signature has been rewritten in a more idiomatic way.
+It either returns the root domain or throws an error if the domain is not parsable for some reason.

 ## Usage

 ### Parse and validate a plugin manifest